Historical Thinking Skills & Evaluation Strategies in Social Sciences

 Newly created Dec.
 2019 - Quick links to questions!
 With these quick links, you have access to Document Based Questions by topic.
 Since the topics are laid out for each time period, this resource works well for practicing Document Base Questions with students thoughout the year, on a ongoing basis, and as a routine.
 This helps students get better at Document Based Questions, and ultimately to be better prepared for the exam too!!
 (D. Hedges)

-Scan through the main History page for Organizers, and other resources.
-In case you missed them there, here are some tools and strategies to help teachers use the evaluation frameworks, monitor skills particular to the social sciences, and develop some best practices for exam situations.
-Note that this is where you will also find the LEARN I.O. icons and RECITUS Badges and Guides!
+As well, on the new Evaluation Strategies pages (you might already be here if you are reading this) are various other tools and strategies to help teachers use the evaluation frameworks, monitor skills particular to the social sciences, and develop some best practices for exam situations.
+Note, that is also where you will also find the LEARN I.O. icons and RECITUS Evaluations, Badges and Guides!
 Go to page